Overview

 Data breaches

-This notification will include recommendations about the steps that should be taken by the impacted individuals in response to this breach.
+This notification will include recommended actions for the steps that should be taken by the impacted individuals in response to this breach.
 AAFCANS will also notify the Australian Information Commissioner of the eligible data breach.

 Access to personal information (APP 12)

-AAFCANS will allow you access to any personal information we may hold on to your file unless there are lawful reasons to refuse you access.
+AAFCANS will provide access to an individual’s personal information upon request, either informally or under the right of access in the FOI Act.
 Personal information can only be provided to a third party upon your written permission or if authorised by law.

-In certain circumstances we may refuse access if we reasonably believe that doing so would pose a health or safety risk to any individual, have an unreasonable impact on the privacy of others, or that we consider the request to be frivolous or vexatious.
+In certain circumstances we may refuse access to an individual’s personal information that AAFCANS’ holds if we reasonably believe that doing so would pose a health or safety risk to any individual, have an unreasonable impact on the privacy of others, or that we consider the request to be frivolous or vexatious.

-We will not release information if it relates to existing or anticipated legal proceedings between AAFCANS and yourself if
+We will not release information if it relates to existing or anticipated legal proceedings between AAFCANS and an individual if:

-- any potential negotiations between AAFCANS and yourself would be prejudiced; or
+- any potential negotiations between AAFCANS and the individual would be prejudiced, or

 - doing so is illegal or in breach of any Court order.